-1. Open vents and windows and air out the camper.
-Turn on ventilating fans.

-- 2. Check water, gas, and any other pipelines or tubes for insects such as spiders and mud dauber wasps that frequently build nests and clog tubes.
-This can be especially dangerous in gas pipelines as gas can become trapped, and carbon monoxide may result and cause death. - 3.
+- 1. Open vents and windows and air out the camper.
+Turn on ventilating fans. - 2.
+Check water, gas and any other pipelines or tubes for insects such as spiders and mud dauber wasps that frequently build nests and clog tubes.
+This can be especially dangerous in gas pipelines as gas can become trapped and carbon monoxide may result and cause death. - 3.
 Clean the camper thoroughly.
 Inspect the trailer for caulking failure, water damage, and rodent or insect intrusion. - 4.
-De-winterize and sanitize the freshwater system in your camper.
-See instructions on page 37. - 5.
+De-winterize and sanitize the freshwater system in your camper. - 5.
 Pressurize the water system and check for leaks by operating every faucet and water outlet and observing fittings and connections for leaks. - 6.
 Inspect the electrical system.
 Check power cords, converter, outlets, and wiring for damage. - 7.
-Check battery terminals for corrosion, turn on the battery switch, and check battery charge levels. - 8.
-Check circuit breakers and fuses in the converter box for function. - 9.
-Test all the lights and other accessories for proper function. - 10.
+Check battery terminals for corrosion, turn on battery switch, and check battery charge levels. - 8.
+Reinstall the 30A fuse for the solar controller if previously removed for storage (located under the passenger seat next to the battery shutoff switch) - 9.
+Check circuit breakers and fuses in the converter box for function. - 10.
+Test all the lights and other accessories for proper function. - 11.
 Check the propane piping for leaks.
-If no leaks are found, slowly turn on the LP tank valves. - 11.
-Turn on appliances one by one and test with propane and/or electricity for proper function. - 12.
+If no leaks are found, slowly turn on LP tank valves. - 12.
+Turn on appliances one by one and test with propane and/ electricity for proper function. - 13.
 Put a new battery into the smoke alarm.
-Ensure all safety alarms are working properly. - 13.
-Follow manufacturer instructions for each component's operation. - 14.
-If any issues are found in your trailer, and you cannot perform the maintenance yourself, consult your authorized nuCamp dealer for assistance.
+Ensure all safety alarms are working properly. - 14.
+Follow manufacturer instructions for each component's operation. - 15.
+If any issues are found in your trailer and you cannot perform the maintenance yourself, consult your authorized nuCamp dealer for assistance.